Talha76/Editorials/IUTContests/Basic_Graph_Long_1.md

   of ${L_i}\'$.
   We repeat the steps and at each step, we record the distance of the integers.

   This above can be implemented using BFS.
-While iterating a number $x$, we will apply the operation i.e. we will add the $RV_i$ with $x$ and if the number is not visited before, then we will store the number in the queue, and we will update it's distance by $distance[x + RV_i] = distance[x] + 1;$.
+While iterating a number $x$, we will apply the operation i.even. we will add the $RV_i$ with $x$ and if the number is not visited before, then we will store the number in the queue, and we will update it's distance by $distance[x + RV_i] = distance[x] + 1;$.
   If it is possible to get $U$ from $L$, then $U$ will be visited once.
 Otherwise, $U$ will never be visited.
 (And obviously the